 - Suspicious Activity Reports (SAR) from 1 July 2018.

 - Prescribed Transactions Reports (PTR).

 Each Reporting Entity will require a GoAML account as these reports are submitted to the FIU via the goAML Web application: http://www.police.govt.nz/advice/businesses-and-organisations/fiu/goaml

 As a general rule, a suspicious transaction will be one that is inconsistent with the customer’s known activities and profile or with the normal business expected for that type of client.

 - A Reporting Entity must identify any suspicious activity or transactions and raise the appropriate Report to the Police if it has reasonable grounds to suspect a transaction may relate to specified money-laundering or terrorism offending.

 - A Reporting Entity must submit the Report with the Financial Intelligence Unit no later than three working days after forming the suspicion.

 8. Independent AML/CFT Auditor

-- The AML/CFT programme was adequate and effective throughout a specified period.
+- Your AML/CFT programme was adequate and effective throughout a specified period.